 On July 2, 1909, Okhil Chandra Sen, an Indian railway passenger, wrote a letter to Sahibganj Divisional office West Bengal in 1909 requesting to set up toilets on Indian Railways.

 Okhil Chandra sen letter to railway authorities was written in anguish, which only Okhil babu could have felt.

-Okhil wrote this letter in his anguish.
-Though the letter certainly lacked the basic English grammar but it became an important document in the history of Indian railways.
-This letter has been hand painted and it is currently on display in the Rail Museum at New Delhi.
+Though the letter certainly lacked basic English grammar it became an important document in the history of Indian railways.
+This letter has been hand-painted and it is currently on display in the Rail Museum in New Delhi.

 This too much bad, if passengers go to make dung, the damn guard not wait train five minutes for him?
 I am therefore pray your honour to make big fine on that guard for public sake otherwise I am making big report to papers.

 Yours faithfull servant

 Okhil Chandra Sen

 After this letter from an aggrieved Okhil Chandra Sen, the railway authorities had no other option but to introduce toilets in all lower-class carriages in trains running more than 50 miles at that time.